lisa-wolfgang/Bubble-Wrap/README.md

 A visual text bubble editor for Breath of the Wild.

+## Features

+### Automatic text wrapping

-- The tool simulates NPC dialogue and sign bubbles.
-The spacing and wrapping behavior have been tested for accuracy against a variety of the vanilla dialogue.
+The editor works just like a regular text box -- eliminating guesswork and providing instant visual feedback.
+The spacing and wrapping behavior have been tested for accuracy against a variety of vanilla dialogue.
+NPC and sign dialogs are currently supported.

-- Text is automatically wrapped, eliminating guesswork and providing instant visual feedback.
-- Multiple bubbles can be simultaneously converted to the MSYT format with a single click or keyboard shortcut.
+### Smart paste

+Simply paste a long passage or a MSYT text node into a bubble, then watch as the lines neatly arrange themselves into logical bubble separations.
+Plus, sneaky variants of apostrophes and other characters are weeded out and replaced with the correct in-game versions.

+### Effortless MSYT export

+When you're ready to use your text in your mod, simply hit the button or keyboard shortcut to export everything into a single MSYT text node and have it copied to the clipboard.
+Never type a `\n` again.

 ## Install